 Access Control: Implement strong access controls and user permissions within Automation Anywhere.
 Grant access to the Credential Vault and sensitive data only to authorized individuals who require it for their automation tasks.
-Regularly review and update access privileges to ensure that only necessary personnel have access to sensitive information.

 Password Policies: Enforce strong password policies for user accounts and the Credential Vault.
 Require users to follow password complexity rules, such as using a combination of uppercase and lowercase letters, numbers, and special characters.

 Two-Factor Authentication (2FA): Enable two-factor authentication for user accounts in Automation Anywhere.
 2FA adds an extra layer of security by requiring users to provide a second form of verification.
 Such as a unique code sent to their mobile device, in addition to their password.

 Secure Execution Environment: Ensure that the machines executing automation tasks are secure.
 Implement necessary security measures such as up-to-date antivirus software, firewalls, and regular security patches.

 How do you create conditional statements in Automation Anywhere A360?